ysde/grafana-backup-tool/README.md

 ## Configuration
 * Uses `environment variables` to define the connection to a Grafana server.
-* Or alternatively hard-coded settings in `src/grafanaSettings.py`.
+* Or alternatively hard-coded settings in `src/conf/grafanaSettings.py` (the default settings file if not specified otherwise).

 If you use `environment variables`, you need to add the following to your `.bashrc` or execute once before using the tool: